-Black Sand Beaches of Hawaii – a complete guide of the all the black sand beaches on the Big Island
+Black Sand Beaches of Hawaii – a complete guide of the 10 black sand beaches of the Big Island

 Why are there so many black sand beaches in Hawaii?

-These are the 8 black sand beaches of Hawaii in no particular order
+These are the black sand beaches on the Big Island of Hawaii

 1. Punalu’u Black Sand Beach

 Probably the most well known of the black sand beaches, Punalu’u black sand beach is located on the south eastern side of the Island just a close drive from Na’alehu town.
 Outside of the wide black sandy beach at Punalu’u, the area is also well known for all the honu or green sea turtles that come into the bay and bask in the warm black sands to help regulate their body temperature.
 The turtles of Hawaii are endangered and protected by law so you actually have to stay a distance of 10 feet from any of the turtles which are not conditioned to any human viruses.

 Just as famous as Punalu’u black sand beach is the even more exotic Green sand beach close by at Papakolea in the South Point area of the Big Island.
 You can stop by the small town of Na’alehu for provisions or a place to eat while visiting both spectacular beaches in the South Point area.
 One of the favorite places is at Punalu’u bake shop for their delicious sweet breads and malasadas.